 Kansas City Newborn Photographers | How to Choose

 You are having a baby.
 Maybe this is your first baby?
-You are researching Kansas City newborn photographers and if you were like I was eleven years ago, you are a bit overwhelmed.
-My advice, first and foremost is to find a photographer whose work you simply just connect with.
-It’s a “you’ll know if when you see it” situation, much like the perfect wedding dress.
+You are researching Kansas City newborn photographers, and if you were like I was twelve years ago, you are a bit overwhelmed.
+My advice first and foremost is to find a photographer whose work you simply just connect with.
+It’s a “you’ll know it when you see it” situation, much like the perfect wedding dress.
 Conjointly, there are other factors to consider when making your choice that you may not have thought about:

-2. Variety in poses, backdrops and props – You have probably seen the images in the portfolios of Kansas City Newborn Photographers featuring the baby on a blanket, posed in a number of ways.
-This is called “bean bag” photography and while it is adorable and I can create this style, my work is not relegated to that.
-Some photographers shoot an entire session on a beanbag without other options.
+You have probably seen the images in the portfolios of Kansas City Newborn Photographers featuring the baby on a blanket, posed in a number of ways.
+This is called “bean bag” photography and while it is adorable and I can create this style, I don’t relegate this as my only style of shooting.
+Some photographers shoot an entire session on a bean bag without other options.
 Be sure to ask about variety if that is something you are looking for.
+Some newborn photographers work with backdrops and some do not.
 You may (elsewhere) receive an entire gallery of images on several different colored blankets in three different poses, the only difference being the color of hat or blanket.
 If a photographer is coming to your home, they may not bring much variety with them.
 At our studio, clients can choose from 50+ backdrops and many props, hats, etc. You are not limited by what a photographer brought with them.